-Olivia, a 30-year-old nurse from Bossier City, LA, and Brett, a 35-year-old with a career in information technology from Gretna, LA, were matched by Married at First Sight experts Dr. Pepper Schwartz, Dr. Viviana Coles and Pastor Calvin Roberson to wed on Season 11 of the Lifetime reality series.
+Olivia, a 30-year-old nurse practitioner from Bossier City, LA, and Brett, a 35-year-old with a career in information technology from Gretna, LA, were matched by Married at First Sight experts Dr. Pepper Schwartz, Dr. Viviana Coles and Pastor Calvin Roberson to wed on Season 11 of the Lifetime reality series.

 During Wednesday night's episode of Married at First Sight: Unfiltered, Olivia watched back a Season 11 clip in which she and Brett attempted to do an exercise created by the show's experts.

 The couple was required to ask each other questions about love, and Olivia asked her husband in the clip, "How are you going to actively fall in love in this relationship?"

 "Obviously sexy underwear dances, I mean, that's a given -- and reminding you about flossing," Brett replied.

 When Olivia asked Brett to answer "for real," he went on to say, "Fireworks displays and sick jumps with my BMX bike."

 On Unfiltered, host Jamie Otis, who starred on Season 1 of Married at First Sight, asked Olivia why she thinks Brett answers questions so sarcastically all the time.

 "I just feel like he doesn't really know exactly what he wants," Olivia replied, "and it's pretty evident when we sit down and try and do these exercises and have these serious moments that he doesn't take them very serious."